-K. Paul Singh.
+- K. Paul Singh.
 We have entered into an employment agreement with Mr. Singh.
 The Singh Agreement is a five-year contract, with a term beginning on June 1, 1994 and continuing until May 30, 1999, and from year to year thereafter unless terminated.
-On May 30, 1999, this agreement renewed by its own terms for an additional year.
 Under the terms of the Singh Agreement, Mr. Singh is required to devote his full time efforts to Primus as Chairman of our board of directors, President and Chief Executive Officer.
 We are required to compensate Mr. Singh at an annual rate of \$250,000 effective January 1, 1997 (which amount is reviewed annually by our board of directors and is subject to increase at their discretion).
 Mr. Singh, however, agreed to defer payment of his base salary from June 1, 1994 through May 31, 1995, which was subsequently paid to him on July 31, 1996.
-We are also obligated to:

-(i) allow Mr. Singh to participate in any bonus or incentive compensation plan approved for senior management,

-(ii) provide life insurance in an amount equal to three times Mr. Singh's base salary and disability insurance which provides monthly payments in an amount equal to one-twelfth of his then applicable base salary,

-(iii) provide medical insurance, and

-(iv) pay up to 2,500 annually for Mr. Singh's personal tax and financial planning services.
+We are also obligated to: - (i) allow Mr. Singh to participate in any bonus or incentive compensation plan approved for senior management, $\,$ - (ii) provide life insurance in an amount equal to three times Mr. Singh's base salary and disability insurance which provides monthly payments in an amount equal to one-twelfth of his then applicable base salary, $\frac{1}{2} \left(\frac{1}{2} \right) \left($ - (iii) provide medical insurance and - (iv) pay up to \$2,500 annually for Mr. Singh's personal tax and financial planning services.

 We may terminate the Singh Agreement at any time in the event of Mr. Singh's disability or for cause, each as defined in the Singh Agreement.
 Mr. Singh may resign at any time without penalty (other than the non-competition obligations discussed below).
 If we terminate the Singh Agreement for disability or cause, we will have no further obligations to Mr. Singh.
-If, however, we terminate the Singh Agreement other than for disability or cause, we welfth of his then applicable base salary as severance pay.
+If, however, we terminate the Singh Agreement other than for disability or cause, we will have the following obligations: (i) if the termination is after May 30, 1999, we must pay Mr. Singh one-twelfth of his then applicable base salary as severance pay; and (ii) if the termination is before June 1, 1999, we must pay to Mr. Singh, as they become due, all amounts otherwise payable if he had remained employed by us until June 1, 1999.
 If Mr. Singh resigns, he may not directly or indirectly compete with our business until six months after his resignation.
 If we terminate Mr. Singh's employment for any reason, Mr. Singh may not directly or indirectly compete with our business until six months after the final payment of any amounts owed to him under the Singh Agreement become due.